rabbitmq/rabbitmq-website/site/logging.md

 category to override.

-For example, given debug level in the file output, the following will disable debug logging for connection events:
+For example, given debug level in the file output, the following will deactivate debug logging for connection events:

 <pre class="lang-ini">
 log.file.level = debug